zijliu3/DDSF-Net/README.md

 # DDSF-Net: A Dual-Domain Collaborative Spatial–Frequency Network for Low-Light Image Enhancement

-> This repository provides a partial implementation of our work **"DDSF-Net: A Dual-Domain Collaborative Spatial–Frequency Network for Low-Light Image Enhancement"**, intended for academic communication and preliminary understanding.
+> This repository is directly associated with our manuscript **"DDSF-Net: A Dual-Domain Collaborative Spatial–Frequency Network for Low-Light Image Enhancement"**, which has been submitted to *The Visual Computer*.
+> At this stage, this repository provides a partial implementation and project documentation for academic communication and preliminary understanding.
-> To protect the originality of our work and ensure compliance with publication requirements, the **complete codebase and pretrained models will be released after the paper is officially accepted**.
+> To protect the originality of our work and ensure compliance with publication requirements, the **complete codebase will be released after the paper is officially accepted**.
+> Pretrained models will be released after publication.
+> If you find this work useful, please cite the corresponding paper once it becomes available.
 > We appreciate your understanding and support.

 ---